hachyderm/community/community.hachyderm.io/content/en/docs/account-types/verification.md

 To get started, we will create an issue to track the full process from the creation of your account to the completion of the approval process.

 1. Read the [Specialized Account Expectations](../covenant/)
+1. Create a Hachyderm acccount with your desired handle
 1. Open a "Specialized Account Approval" issue from our [Community Issue Tracker](https://github.com/hachyderm/community/issues/new?assignees=&labels=Specialized+Accounts&template=9.Specialized-Account-Approvals.yml&title=Specialized+Accounts%3A+YOUR_ACCOUNT_NAME)
 1. Include your agreement to the Specialized Account Expectations in the GitHub issue
 1. Be patient (we are group of volunteer mods and will reach out as soon as we can)
 1. We make a decision
    - If you are not approved, we will provide a reason and close the GitHub issue.
-   - If you are approved, you can now create your account and then move on to _Part 2_ below
+   - If you are approved, you can now put in the Approval URL and then move on to _Part 2_ below
      - Note: you should leave the GitHub issue _open_.

 Do not pre-emptively put the Approval URL in your profile metadata.